locnnil/workshop/docs/tutorial/index.rst

 .. code:: shell

-   workspace refresh nimble
+   workshop refresh nimble

        "nimble" refreshed

 To remove an SDK,
-delete it from the definition and refresh the workspace.
+delete it from the definition and refresh the workshop.

 .. _tut_refresh_wait_on_error: